-2015 COMMUNITY DEVELOPMENT BLOCK GRANT PROGRAM APPLICATION
+2017 COMMUNITY DEVELOPMENT BLOCK GRANT PROGRAM APPLICATION

 - 1. Complete this application by typing into the appropriate areas.
 Check all boxes as you complete each section, if not applicable indicate N/A in the box.
 You may use additional paper to complete application.
-If you are applying for more than one activity, a separate application must be provided for each activity. - 2 Submit an original and one (1) copy of the application.
-You may hand deliver or mail to: City of Scranton Office of Economic and Community Development, Municipal Building, 340 North Washington Avenue, Scranton, PA 18503 no later than 4:30 p.m. on Friday.
-August 8.
-2014.
+If you are applying for more than one activity, a separate application must be provided for each activity. - 2 Submit one (1) original copy of the application.
+You may hand deliver or mail to: City of Scranton Office of Economic and Community Development, Municipal Building, 340 North Washington Avenue, Scranton, PA 18503 no later than 3:00 p.m. on Friday, August 5, 2016.
 No late applications will be accepted! - 3.
 Applications generally fall into two general categories: